ShivaHareesh80/Multi_Agent_AI_Searchbot/README.md

 The system incorporates **"divide-and-conquer"** approach:
-  - **Supervisior:** Based on the user's query  a supervisor agent will use a tool-calling LLM to decide which of the agent tools to call and as well as decides the arguments to pass to those agents.
+  - **Supervisor:** Based on the user's query  a supervisor agent will use a tool-calling LLM to decide which of the agent tools to call and as well as decides the arguments to pass to those agents.
   - **Router:** Based on the supervisor agent output,a Router will route and call the appropriate expert tools for performing the task.
   - **Expert_tool:** Expert_tool agent takes the user query as input arguments, performs the necessary action and produce the output and that output is then passed back to the supervisor agent.
-  - **Supervisior:** The supervisor agent receives the output from the expert tool and decides whether any further action need to taken or generate the final response.
+  - **Supervisor:** The supervisor agent receives the output from the expert tool and decides whether any further action need to taken or generate the final response.

 ## Graph WorkFLow